Valve/stagger/README.md

 In other words, you don't need to do anything when using this gem with Rails.

+## Options

+### Delay

+Specified in seconds, default is 0.
+Will make the first and subsequent items to be shifted ahead in time.
+Useful to make for scenarios when first item w/out an initial delay will have been in the past by the time the processing logic will pick it up.
+If the delay makes the first item to be scheduled on a weekend, it will be sent on Monday at 00 hours.

 ## Plans

-Plans to add support for holidays / initial delay and working hours in the future.**
+Plans to add support for holidays and working hours in the future.**

 ## Installation